ViscousTests/website/content/docs/software-dev/auto-input-data-collection.md

 everything all over again.
 Effectively, I haven't seen much difference for myself between a debugger and use using log/print statements.

-It would be really neat if I could run my program with a special flag that collects all inputs passed to all functions and stores them somewhere automatically.
-Then, when testing my function I could run ONLY my function in isolation with the collected inputs, without having to construct them myself (e.g. in a unit test).
+**It would be really neat if I could run my program with a special flag that collects all inputs passed to all functions and stores them somewhere automatically.
+Then, when testing my function I could run ONLY my function in isolation with the collected inputs, without having to construct them myself (e.g. in a unit test).**

 This system could also try to generate unit tests with this data, but that might get messy.
 Probably the best way to do this is have this system assist unit test generation by starting you out with example data that can be tuned.
+Or give you lots of test cases and then have the unit testing work be deleting the unnecessary ones as opposed to writing your own.

 I imagine interacting with this stored data in an editor.
 With your cursor in a function, you would hit a hotkey and the function would be run with the last input (or N inputs) that it saw during its last execution, showing you the return value and any print/log statement outputs.

 Probably this is much easier to implement (or much more likely to already exist) in an interpreted language like Python or Javascript.